 - Merchandise: selling branded goods, novelties and tokens for example the Irish Cancer Society Daffodil.

 - Corporate Partnerships: developing partnership trading agreements with the private sector.

 - Corporate Sponsorship: obtaining sponsorship on a commercial basis from the private sector.

 - Cause Related Marketing: developing joint promotion on products and services with the private sector.

-- Membership Fees: changing for membership of the organisation.
+- Membership Fees: charging for membership of the organisation.

-- Recyling scheme: selling donated items such as clothes, jewellery and mobiles phones to private sector companies.
+- Recycling scheme: selling donated items such as clothes, jewellery and mobiles phones to private sector companies.